krasimir/iloveweb/README.md

 4. Check if there is a file that you can contribute to or create a new one.
 Add your questions.
 (The only one that you should not touch is `__all__.js`)

 Check out the questions that already exists in [./site/lib/public/questions](./site/lib/public/questions).
 You'll get an idea how to write a new one.

+Here're some tips:

+* If you want to see a single question in a file add `only: true` to it.